corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/introduction/introduction.md

 section_menu: corda-5-dev-preview2
 ---

-Corda is a platform that enables you to build permissioned blockchain networks, create applications that solve a business problem that requires parties to come to some agreement, and interact in a completely secure ecosystem.
+Corda is a platform that enables you to build permissioned networks, create applications that solve a business problem that requires parties to come to some agreement, and interact in a completely secure ecosystem.
 Corda 5 was designed with an understanding that it is the job of a platform to serve those running software on it.

 For developers, Corda 5 is an accessible toolbox with well-defined layers that enables you to create solutions.
 It does not force complexity or concepts, but gives a streamlined iteration for the testing and development loop.
 It is supported by RESTful APIs